mlrun/mlrun/docs/install.md

 # Installation and setup guide <!-- omit in toc -->

-This guide outlines the steps for installing and running MLRun.
+This guide lists the prerpequisites, and outlines the steps for installing and running MLRun.

 ## Overview